Fany Gauto

-Fany Mabel Gauto Caballero (born 19 August 1992) is a Paraguayan professional footballer who plays as a midfielder for Brazilian Série A1 club SC Internacional and the Paraguay women's national team.
+Fany Mabel Gauto Caballero (born 19 August 1992) is a Paraguayan professional footballer who plays as a midfielder for Brazilian Série A1 club Mixto and the Paraguay women's national team.
 She has also played for the Paraguay women's under-20 team.

 International career

 Gauto represented Paraguay at the 2012 South American U-20 Women's Championship.
 At senior level, she played the 2014 Copa América Femenina.